cfclrk/environ/README.md

 An Emacs package that provides some helpful functions for working with environment variables and env files.

-This package expands variable declarations using a `bash` subprocess.
-So, you may define environment variables using shellisms.
+This package uses a bash subprocess to fully expand variables, which means you can leverage the power of bash to define variables.

 ## Table of Contents